Druzai/Bot_Mc_discord/README.md

 * `assoc {1} {2} {3}` - Associates {1} mentioning a nickname in discord on {2} command (+=/-=) (add or remove) {3} with a nickname in minecraft **for admin**
 * `codes {1}` - Sends dm with codes for {1} nickname in discord
 * `menu` - creates menu-panel (embed) for easy command management
-* `chat` - saves the channel from which the bot forwards messages to the minecraft chat
+* `chat {1}` - saves current channel (if no arguments are given) or selected channel from {1} argument from which the bot forwards messages to the minecraft chat
 * `forceload/fl {on/off}` - by {`on` / `off`} constant loading of the server when it is shutted down, if no arguments - return status
 * `whitelist/wl {1}` - uses whitelist from minecraft server, {1} arguments are `on`, `off`, `add`, `del`, `list`, `reload`.
 If you use `add` or `del`, the player's nickname is also must be written
 * `servers/servs {1}` - uses a list of servers stored in the bot, arguments {1} - `select`, `list`, `show`.
 With `select`, the server number from the `list` is also must be written